northloopforensics/KeyProgrammerParser/README.md

 # KeyProgrammerParser

-Currently Supports - Autel KM100, MX808, and IM508
+Currently Supports - Autel KM100, MX808, IM508 and XTool D7, AutoProPad

 The tool ingests the full file system as a folder.
 The first step to process the extraction is to unzip the full file system extraction to a folder on your computer.